Top 10 Stories of 2018

 Proving once again that people want what they can't have, our most-read story of the year was about destinations travelers are unable to access.
 On average, people spent over 7 minutes reading this piece, which contains fascinating facts about snake-infested islands, top-secret military bases and fiercely guarded historical archives.

-"Overhyped, Overrated Tourist Traps to Avoid at All Costs"
+"Overhyped, Overrated Tourist Traps to Avoid at All Costs""Extraordinary Prehistoric Animals You Can Visit Now"

 This much-discussed story laid out all the reasons some of the world's popular attractions, from Times Square to Stonehenge, aren't actually anything to write home about.
 Disagree?
 We welcome the debate.